gunjan-sharma2020/reflections/sprint-1/end-of-sprint-1-checklist.md

 ## Checklist
 I have:
 - [ ] created a pull request for `my-name.md` file in ko-wai-koe
+- [ ] completed blog setup using GitHub Pages
-- [ ] completed Setup Blog using Git pages challenge and checked pages are live
+- [ ] checked that my blog pages are live
 - [ ] introduced myself on Slack
 - [ ] filled out `my-reflections-sprint-1.md`
 - [ ] filled out the feedback form